serverless/workshop/workshop/README.md

 ---

-Here is what a common coniguration of Serverless Framework looks like in CI/CD.
+Here is what a common configuration of Serverless Framework looks like in CI/CD.
 Source is here:  (CI/CD Workflow For Serverless Apps with CircleCI)[https://serverless.com/blog/ci-cd-workflow-serverless-apps-with-circleci/]

 ```yaml
 jobs: